What Does Criminal Mischief Mean in Texas?

 • Characters and other kinds of marks

-The very content of the graffiti can affect the seriousness of the charge if it includes threatening language or an insult of some kind (for example, a racist, sexist, ethnic, or religious slur).
+The content of the graffiti can affect the seriousness of the charge if it includes threatening language or an insult of some kind (for example, a racist, sexist, ethnic, or religious slur).
 Teenagers are often charged with this variety of criminal mischief.

 Tampering with Property